jbossios/multiclass-classification-keras-example/README.md

 In ```multiclass_classifier_keras.py```, you can find an example on how to train a multiclass classifier using Keras.

-This example uses fake data generate randomly.
-A given number of clusters of people is created, each clusters have a different label, and we can learn that label based on the income and age of the people in a given cluster.
+This example uses fake data generated randomly.
+A given number of clusters of people is created, each cluster have a different label, and we can learn that label based on the income and age of the people in a given cluster.
 We can choose the number of classes/clusters with the ```-k``` flag (if not provided, 3 clusters will be generated).

-The first time, we need to train a model which we can do by running the following:
+For generating the data, training the model and evaluating the peformance in testing data, run the following:

 ```
-python3 multiclass_classifier_keras.py
+python multiclass_classifier_keras.py
 ```

 This will save the best trained model to ```best_model.h5``` and will create four PDFs: